AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## Release 2024.0

+### Release 2024.0.2

+Fixes and improvements:
+- Updating a license through Axon Console now takes effect immediately
+- Reduced memory usage for internal communication
+- Reduced the number of threads used with a large number of contexts
+- UI improvements
+  * The dialogs for adding replication groups, API tokens, and users were not always cleared when opened
+  * show the number of events in each context
+  * improved notification when the current version is not the latest one
+  * add an option to set X-Frame-Options to SAMEORIGIN in the response messages

+New configuration parameters:
+- axoniq.axonserver.accesscontrol.same-origin=false (`true` sets the X-Frame-Options header to SAMEORIGIN)
+- axoniq.axonserver.event-store-background-thread-count=8
+- axoniq.axonserver.event-store-processors-thread-count=8

 ### Release 2024.0.1

 - Fix the increasing number of threads on the running Axon Server nodes when one node in the cluster is down.